Frequently Asked Questions about Accommodating Students with Disabilities

 4. How can I be sure I am doing what is necessary to provide academic access?

 The most successful way to ensure academic access is to discuss with the student what his/her needs are.
 No two students with disabilities are alike.
 Only a personal conference with the student in which you discuss both the course demands and the student's accommodation needs is likely to provide both parties with a satisfactory outcome.
 It is a good idea to put into writing what you and the student agree will be done so that there can be no confusion.
-If you have questions as to why the student needs a particular accommodation, feel free to call the Office of Disabled Student Services for more information. (ext.
-8060)
+If you have questions as to why the student needs a particular accommodation, feel free to call the Office of the Disability Resource Center for more information.

 5. Suppose I don't agree to provide accommodation in the exact way the student requests?